datajerk/ctf-write-ups/dicectf2022/babyrop/README.md

 0x5555557f7ae0:	0x0000000000000100	0x00005555557f7b90
 ```

 This looks correct for index 0.
-The first 8 bytes is the size we requested in the `create(0, 0x100, cyclic(0x100))` statement.
+The first 8 bytes is the size we requested from the `create(0, 0x100, cyclic(0x100))` statement.
 The second 8 bytes is the pointer to the cyclic generated string:

 > The astute may notice that the index 0 `string` pointer is pointing to the index 7 `safe_string` structure.